Why:

 A West Chester resident, Jacqueline Angelucci, 34, was born on September 22, 1986.

 Jackie loved her family more than anything else.
-The beautiful people in her life included her wonderfully funny and compassionate husband, Larry, Jackie’s “mini-me,” daughter Aubrey, and her sweet baby, Bryce, born on her birthday.
+The beautiful people in her life included her wonderfully funny and compassionate husband, Larry, Jackie’s “mini-me,” daughter Aubrey, and her sweet baby boy, Bryce, born on her birthday.
 During the pandemic, Jackie’s loving family lived every moment for each other, generating joy and creating new memories.

 Just 6 weeks after Bryce was born, Jackie discovered a lump in her breast.
 After doctors’ visits and tests, they were given the news that no one ever wants to hear.
 Not only was the lump cancerous, but it was an aggressive form that quickly spread to her lymph nodes.
 She was determined to fight and do whatever was necessary to rid her body of this terrible disease, she got started on treatment immediately.
 Jackie went through several months of chemotherapy only to have the tumor return with a vengeance.
 This led to an emergency mastectomy and then further grueling treatments including radiation.
-Despite their efforts, the cancer had become Metastic and spread to her lungs and the diagnosis is terminal.
+Despite their efforts, the cancer had become Metastic and spread to her lungs and the diagnosis was terminal.
 Jackie earned her angel wings on April 7th, 2021.

 Jackie loved to cheer on The Phillies, Flyers, Sixers and most of all, her beloved Philadelphia Eagles.
 She treasured her personalized Jon Dorenbos video, sent to inspire her in her courageous battle against breast cancer.
 She attended as many tailgates and games as she could.
 Home openers offered Jackie new hope each season.
 And the Birds winning the Super Bowl was her dream come true.

 She loved to travel both inside and outside the United States.
 Even during her most difficult weeks, Jackie never stopped dreaming up and planning road trips.
 Her second home was Ocean City, New Jersey.
-She called it her “happy place” because it made her so incredibly happy through the years.
+She called it her “happy place” because it made her so incredibly happy throughout the years.
 This is where Jackie spent most of her summers with her grandparents while working many different jobs on the boardwalk at the shore.

 She was an exceptional writer, armed with an uncanny wit, and you’d consider yourself lucky if you ever heard her deliver a speech.